cabouman/svmbir/docs/source/install.rst

 The Intel compiler currently offers the best performance on x86 processors through the support of the AVX instruction set;
 however, the ``gcc`` and ``clang`` compilers are often more readily available.

+**Important:** You must first install one of these three compilers together with the associated OpenMP libraries on your computer.
-The section below provides details on installation of the selected compiler and associated OMP libraries.
+MacOS and Windows users should refer to the instructions :ref:`below <Windows and Mac>` for more details on installation of the compilers, OMP libraries and associated utilities.

 Once the compiler and OMP libraries are installed, the following commands can be used to compile the ``svmbir`` code.

 For ``gcc`` compilation, run: